-An internally motivated person might have a strong drive to be successful in order to achieve personal satisfaction and feel that she’s achieved her potential.
+An internally motivated person might have a strong drive to be successful in order to achieve personal satisfaction.
+This will cause them to feel that they've achieved their potential.
 That’s a positive (toward) motivation.

 - Negative Motivation

 Another internally motivated person might have an underlying fear of failure.
-This might be an internal driver that’s followed him his entire life, an example of negative (away) motivation.
+This internal driver might follow someone for their entire life, an example of negative (away) motivation.

 One of the easiest ways to identify someone’s motivational direction is to ask them to describe a goal.
 What kind of words do they use?
 Do they talk about what they want or do they default to a list of things they don’t want?